By: AY1920S2-CS2103-T09-4 Since: Feb 2020 Licence: MIT

 contains a success message followed by the string representation of each matching datum.

-Case 2: when the user enter the command check x/f k/swim
+Case 2: when the user enter the command check x/f k/swim, the LogicManager will create

 a failure message followed by the string representation of the keyword.